JasmineOuO/MeaningfulNonsense/src/pages/blog/10-08-2020-solace-part-5-innocent.md

 __

 We are finally at the end of the series!!
 As you've probably noticed by now, I created this very long story to reflect the stages of grief that one goes through after losing a loved one.
-This is just one take on it and people experience grief in different ways but I hope that you enjoyed this journey through Erin's eyes.
+This is just one take on it and people experience grief in different ways, but I hope that you enjoyed this journey through Erin's eyes.

 Comment down below because I'd love to know your thought about the ending :)